-Energy Efficient Products to Reduce Your Electric Bill
+Energy-Efficient Products to Reduce Your Electric Bill

-If you are ready to invest in upgrading your home, there are many energy efficient products that will help you reduce your energy consumption.
-Cleaning and regularly maintaining your home greatly impact the long term energy costs.
+If you are ready to invest in upgrading your home, there are many energy-efficient products that will help you reduce your energy consumption.
+Cleaning and regularly maintaining your home greatly impact the long-term energy costs.
 However, there are also smaller improvements you can make that will also help reduce your electric bill.

 - Change incandescent lighting to LED bulbs.
-Not only are they more energy efficient, but they also last longer so you will not have to replace them as often.
+Not only are they more energy-efficient, but they also last longer so you will not have to replace them as often.

 - Using a smart power strip will ensure you completely turn off all electronics.
 A smart device will automatically cut power so they are not left in standby or power-saving mode.
-Even if they appear turn off, they may still be using electricity.
+Even if they appear to turn off, they may still be using electricity.

-- Install an energy smart thermostat.
+- Install an energy-smart thermostat.
 You can program it around your schedule so you are not running the heating or cooling system when the house is empty.
 It automatically adjusts to set temperatures and makes it easier to control.
 Some even have apps you can use from your phone.

 - Install ceiling fans to circulate air.
 They are especially useful to cut air conditioning costs on hot summer days.

 For those considering more expensive home upgrades, you may qualify for government tax credits and rebates.
-Although there are significant upfront costs to purchase energy efficient appliances, these can make it more affordable.
+Although there are significant upfront costs to purchase energy-efficient appliances, these can make it more affordable.
 Furthermore, it increases the resale value of your home.
 Whatever your reasons for wanting to reduce energy costs, there are many options to get you there.